-This Christmas I bring to you this festive Plum Cake.
+This Christmas I bring this festive Plum Cake to you.

-The dry fruits are soaked in rum or brandy for upto months in advance and this is the time when the jar is finally opened and the alcohol infused dry fruits are folded into the cake.
-The aroma is simply intoxicating.
-If you don’t want alcohol, the alcohol free recipe is available too.
-For similar eggless recipe, try this eggless Christmas cake.
+The dry fruits are soaked in rum or brandy for up to months in advance, and Christmas is the time when the jar is finally opened, and the alcohol-infused dry fruits are folded into the cake.
+The aroma is utterly intoxicating.
+If you don’t want alcohol, the alcohol-free recipe is available too.
+For the similar eggless recipe, try this eggless Christmas cake.
 The dates and carrot cake is my absolute favorite for this holiday season.

 So, how far are your preparations going?
 Are the light up and the Christmas tree up and flashing?
-Oh, don’t you love the Christmas tree, the ornaments, the lighting, reindeers in yards, not the real ones of course, the ornamental wreath, stores filled with shiny colors, red outfits, the serving plates and bowls with christmas decorations and all the malls with a Santa to their name.
+Oh, don’t you love the Christmas tree, the ornaments, the lighting, the decorative wreath, stores filled with bright colors, red outfits, the serving plates and bowls with Christmas decorations and all the malls with a Santa to their name?
 Everything sounds fun to me except the long queue of children waiting to take pictures with Santa.

-Till now, I had a certain satisfaction that I did not have to stand in that long queue but this year Nivaan has been wanting to meet Santa and you will most certainly find me standing in one of those long lines.
+Till now, I had an absolute satisfaction that I did not have to stand in that long queue, but this year Nivaan has been wanting to meet Santa, and you will most certainly find me standing in one of those long lines.

-Long queues apart, let me divert you focus to our cake.
+Long queues apart, let me divert your focus to our cake.

-The caramel is always a tricky part or I should rather say its intimidating.
-Sugar can change from a perfect amber color to burnt in matter of seconds.
+The caramel is always a tricky part, or I should instead say its intimidating.
+Sugar can change from a perfect amber color to burnt in a matter of seconds.
 Adding a tablespoon of water to the sugar to melt it takes a little longer but reduces the risk.
 If you think the caramel has burnt then make it again or else you will get the burnt taste in the cake.

 Plum can be chopped and added to the cake but cooking it this way and making a paste gives the cake a more darker color.

 - 2 cups 240grams All purpose flour / maida

 - 2 teaspoons baking powder